ServerlessLife/vitepress-test/README.md

 Lambda Live Debugger makes the following changes to your AWS infrastructure:

-- Deploys Lambda Layer
+- Deploys the Lambda Layer
 - Attaches the Layer to each Lambda you're debugging
 - Adds a policy to the Lambda Role for AWS IoT access

-In case you do not want to debug all functions and add Layer to them, you can limit to the ones you need via the `function` parameter.
+In case you do not want to debug all functions and add the Layer to them, you can limit to the ones you need via the `function` parameter.

 The tool generates temporary files in the `.lldebugger` folder, which can be deleted after debugging.
 The wizard can add `.lldebugger` to `.gitignore` for you.

 ## Help and Feedback

 **The tool has been thoroughly tested across many scenarios.
 It is flexible and can be adjusted to fit almost any setup.
 However, projects and TypeScript settings can be configured in numerous ways.
 If you need help or encounter a bug, please let me know by opening a [GitHub Issue](https://github.com/ServerlessLife/lambda-live-debugger/issues).
-This will not only help you but also others, as I can improve the tool and the documentation.**
+This will not only help you but also others, because I can improve the tool and the documentation.**

 ![We Need You](./we_need_you.webp)

 If the tool is working well for you, please fill out the general [FEEDBACK FORM](https://forms.gle/v6ekZtuB45Rv3EyW9).
 This helps me understand the interest in the tool and encourages further development.

 You can also contact me via [LinkedIn](http://www.linkedin.com/in/marko-serverlesslife) or email [marko@serverlesslife.com](mailto:marko@serverlesslife.com).
-Please, check out my blog: [www.serverlesslife.com](https://www.serverlesslife.com) and follow me on [X (Twitter)](https://twitter.com/ServerlessL).
+Please check out my blog: [www.serverlesslife.com](https://www.serverlesslife.com) and follow me on [X (Twitter)](https://twitter.com/ServerlessL).

 ### Reporting an Issue

 - Make sure the bug hasn't already been reported.
-If you fount it has been, add a "+1" comment so I know there are multiple users struggling with the same issue.
+If you find that it has been, add a "+1" comment so that I know there are multiple users struggling with the same issue.
 If possible, add some additional info.
 - **Enable verbose logging and provide the full log.**
 - **Specify the exact framework version (CDK, SLS, SAM ...) and the exact Lambda Live Debugger version.**
 - Describe your setup in detail, or better yet, provide a sample project.